kinhosz/Neural/README.md

 '''
     The network assigns probabilities to each label.
 Therefore, there is a 20% chance of the label related to position 0 being the answer, and there is a 70% chance of the label related to position 2 being the answer to the input provided to the network.
+If multilabel flag was set to True, the network will return probabilities for each label independently.
 '''
 ```